luigifcruz/CyberEther/docs/python-block.md

 - One Python interpreter is shared by all Python blocks in the process, so heavy computation in one block delays the others.
 Blocks do get isolated globals, so one block's variables are not visible to another.
 - Output tensor geometry is fixed by the spec.
 Reshaping on the fly requires reconfiguring the block.
-- Environment deletions and complex-valued metadata are not supported (see above).
+- Environment deletions are not supported (see above).
 - The runtime loads at startup from the installation selected in the settings (see [Choosing a Python Runtime](#choosing-a-python-runtime)).
 If no usable Python is found, the block reports it in its diagnostic and skips computing without affecting the rest of the flowgraph.